Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 The results provided for each keyphrase are recommendations only, they are based on our best practices.
 You do not have to follow them rigidly if it means it will affect the quality of your content.
 Your content quality is the primary ranking factor with all search engines and you shouldn’t change your content if you feel that it won’t benefit your audience.
 You know your audience better than anyone else.

 Following these recommendations does not guarantee you will show up in search results for your keyphrases.
-Search engines display results based on many factors, these recommendation are just some of them and are recommended best practices.
+Search engines display results based on many factors, these recommendations are just some of them and are recommended best practices.

 The Page Analysis feature is separate from the Focus Keyphrase and Additional Keyphrases feature.